-Figure 1, above, depicts derived potentials to the expected future energy demand at country level.
+Figure 3, above, depicts derived potentials to the expected future energy demand at country level.
 The total realizable mid-term potentials3 (up to 2020) for RES as share on final energy demand in 2005 and in 2020, considering two different demand projections - a baseline and an energy efficiency scenario4 is compared.
 The impact of setting accompanying demand side measure to reduce demand growth is getting apparent - especially in New Member States: If the demand increases as expected under 'baseline' conditions only 25% of EU's overall final energy consumption could be covered by RES, even if the indicated realizable mid-term potential would be fully exploited up to 2020.
 In contrast, RES may contribute to meet about 30% of total final energy demand, if demand stabilizes as preconditioned in the 'energy efficiency' case.

-Additionally, above mentioned relations of the total realizable mid-term potential (2020) to the gross electricity demand are addressed in Figure 2 with respect to different scenarios on the future development of the electricity demand.
+Additionally, above mentioned relations of the total realizable mid-term potential (2020) to the gross electricity demand are addressed in Figure 4 with respect to different scenarios on the future development of the electricity demand.
 A strong impact of the electricity demand development on the share of renewables is noticeable: In a baseline demand scenario an in total achievable RES-E share in the year 2020 of 39% would appear feasible, whereas in an efficiency demand scenario 45% of the electricity demand could be generated by renewables.
 If the total realizable mid-term potential for RES-E was fully exploited up to 2020, 48% of current gross consumption could be covered, meaning even more than in the efficiency demand scenario.
 Consequently, even the 'energy efficiency case' takes an increasing electricity demand into account.
+However, in some Member States, especially Denmark and Sweden, the 'energy efficiency case' expects a demand decrease in comparison to the gross final electricity demand of 2005 or at least an demand stabilization, as in Malta.